-Andrei Serban's Turandot (created in 1984) opens the 2013/14 Royal Opera Season.
-His other productions for The Royal Opera include Fidelio (1986), Prince Igor (1990, The Royal Opera's first production of the work) and I puritani (1992).
+Romanian director Andrei Serban made his Royal Opera debut in 1984 on Turandot and has since returned to The Royal Opera to direct Fidelio (1986), Prince Igor (1990, The Royal Opera's first production of the work) and I puritani (1992).

-His many awards include the Elliot Norton Award for Sustained Excellence, the George Abbott Award, a Tony and several Obies.
+Serban's many awards include the Elliot Norton Award for Sustained Excellence, the George Abbott Award, a Tony and several Obies.
 He currently teaches acting at Columbia University, New York.